-When we look at why people say they use and misuse substances, we often see it provides a false sense of escape from reality along with a sense of pleasure.
-People will use and misuse their substance of choice to escape the depths of their depression and perhaps the truth of their situation.
-When the high is gone, the depression hits even harder with a side of guilt and regret – often followed by the urge to use again.
-This vicious cycle has to be interrupted in order to break the pattern.
+When we look at why people say they use and misuse substances, we often see it provides a false sense of escape from reality and a sense of pleasure.
+People will misuse their substances to escape the depths of their depression and perhaps the truth of their situation.
+When the high is gone, the depression hits harder with guilt and regret – often followed by the urge to use again.
+This vicious cycle has to be interrupted to break the pattern.

-When someone is ready to admit they need help and seek treatment, it is beyond important to be honest with the program about other diagnoses and symptoms.
-When the clinical staff is knowledgeable about common co-occurring mental health diagnoses, a patient can get the right help at the most critical times in recovery.
-When proper attention is given to the details, prevention and aversion of relapse become more likely.
+It’s beyond important, to be honest with the program about other diagnoses and symptoms.
+When the knowledgeable clinical staff explains common co-occurring mental health diagnoses, a patient can receive the right treatment.
+Furthermore, when proper attention goes into details, prevention and aversion to relapse become more likely.

 Recover From Substance Abuse and Depression at MindMD